 If you’ve got a penchant for theme parks and a well-behaved dog that loves to be by your side, Landmark Forest Adventure Park could be the dog-friendly accessible day out you’ve been looking for!
 There are enormous animatronic dinosaurs, crazy cabins where the usual laws of physics do not apply, and a tropical hot-house filled with parakeets, exotic flowers and the soothing sounds of cascading water.

 Dogs must be kept on leads and can’t go on the rides.
-Visitors who are registered disabled get a 50% discount on their ticket and complimentary entry for an accompanying carer (proof required), plus Fast-Track entry.
-If you have a condition that makes queuing more challenging, use the Green Card system to skip the queues.
+Visitors who are registered disabled get discounted tickets and complimentary entry for an accompanying carer (proof required).
 Most areas are wheelchair accessible, apart from the Forest Tower, Wild Water Coaster, ropes-courses, Skydive and Ant City.
 There are a limited number of wheelchairs available to loan at the park but they can’t be taken to or from the car park.
 There are three accessible toilets on site: one at the Foresters Restaurant, one next to the Xplore Store and one by The Pie Shack.

 Blists Hill Victorian Town, Shropshire

 Blists Hill Victorian Town is the only one of the ten Ironbridge Gorge Museums to welcome dogs.
 This recreation of a Victorian town is almost as good as a time machine, taking visitors back to when Queen Victoria ruled Britain and half the world – apart from the ramps, dropped curbs and dogs’ water bowls scattered throughout!
-With Rover by your side, you can watch molten iron being poured in the Foundry, marvel at the wacky remedies on sale in the pharmacy and feast on take-away fish and chips cooked in beef fat.
+With Rover by your side, you can watch molten iron being poured in the Foundry, marvel at the wacky remedies on sale in the pharmacy and feast on a selection of 19th century-inspired sweets.

 Just remember to bring your lunch with you as dogs aren’t allowed in the cafés and exhibits that sell food.
 Dogs also aren’t allowed at any evening events.
 Also bear in mind that there’s a steep hill in the middle of the town (an incline lift is available) and some historic buildings aren’t accessible for visitors with limited mobility.
 There is an accessible toilet, a lift in the main entrance building and ask to use the bottom gate to exit the museum.

 Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):